Desiigner: Career

 Desiigner embarked on his music career under his original nickname Dezolo, before he began releasing his work under the alias of Designer Royel, especially with Royel (his middle name).
-His sister convinced him to drop the "Royel" part and then keep the "Designer" part as his new stage name, doubling the "I"'s.
+His sister Sierra convinced him to drop the "Royel" part and then keep the "Designer" part as his new stage name, doubling the "I"'s.
 On December 3, 2015, under his new pseudonym, Desiigner released his debut track, called "Zombie Walk".
 The song was produced by The Shell God.
 On December 15, 2015, Desiigner released another single, "Panda" on SoundCloud.
 The song released on iTunes five days later, before being re-released as his commercial debut single in February 2016.
 On February 11, 2016, Desiigner signed a recording contract with Kanye West's record label GOOD Music, an imprint of Def Jam Recordings.
 In the same month, Desiigner appeared on two songs by West — "Pt.
 2" (which features an interpolation of "Panda") and "Freestyle 4" — from his seventh album The Life of Pablo.
 The following month, Desiigner was enlisted to perform at the South by Southwest (SXSW) music festival in 2016.
 In an interview with Billboard, Desiigner confirmed the release of his first upcoming mixtape, titled Trap History Month.

 On May 5, 2016, producer Mike Dean announced that he would be serving as the executive producer for Desiigner's upcoming debut studio album.
 On May 24, Desiigner later announced that the title to his upcoming debut album would be called The Life of Desiigner.
 In June 2016, XXL revealed their annual "Freshmen Class" for 2016, and Desiigner was included on the list with nine other new artists.
 In June 2016, "Champions" was released as the lead single from the GOOD Music's ultimately shelved compilation album, Cruel Winter.
 Desiigner made a guest appearance on the song along with West, Gucci Mane, Big Sean, 2 Chainz, Travis Scott, Yo Gotti, and Quavo.
 In the same month, Desiigner made his US television debut, when he performed his single, "Panda" at the 2016 BET Awards.
 On June 26, 2016, Desiigner released his first full-length mixtape, titled New English on Tidal, following a live premiere of the mixtape on June 22.
 In July 2016, American singer Demi Lovato brought out Desiigner at their concert in New York.
 On July 21, 2016, Desiigner premiered his follow up single, "Tiimmy Turner", which was released as a single on iTunes the next day.
 The song peaked within the top 40 of the Billboard Hot 100.
 Desiigner appeared as a special guest on the Netflix series Bill Nye Saves the World.
 On November 7, 2017, it was reported that BTS would release a remix of their song "Mic Drop" featuring Desiigner and remixed by Steve Aoki.
 It was set to be released on November 17, 2017, but was postponed and released on November 24, 2017, instead.